-A significant part of your learning, both in individual courses and your entire program of study, will consist of achieving a level of mastery in integrating these three levels around specific content objectives.
+A significant part of your learning, both in individual courses and your entire program of study, will consist of achieving a level of mastery around specific content objectives.
 As such, the graduate curriculum is designed to enable students to be communication theorists, researchers, and practitioners with particular subject matter expertise.

 Inquiry and Research

 3. Students will justify modes of inquiry used for communication research and creative activity.

 4. Students will propose scholarly research and/or creative activity of their own, employing one or more modes of inquiry.

 5. Students will produce advanced scholarly writing that considers inclusivity amid disciplinary conventions.

 6. Students will argue their intellectual and creative contributions in scholarly conversation.

 7. Students will articulate practical application of the knowledge generated from communication research and/or creative activity (e.g., policy, pedagogy, activism).